Roy Rene: 'Stiffy' and 'Mo' (1916–1925)

 In July 1916, Rene teamed up with comedian Nat Phillips to form the partnership 'Stiffy and Mo.'
 The pair made its debut at Sydney's Princess Theatre on 8 July 1916.
 Phillips had been developing his Stiffy the Rabbitoh character for several years on the Fullers' circuit, where he was engaged as both a comedian and a producer.
-For the first show, a revusical written by Phillips with the title, 'What Oh Tonight', (Note: 'What Oh Tonight' was later renamed 'The Beauty Parlour' (among other titles).) he called his off-sider 'Sol'.
+For the first show, a revusical written by Phillips with the title, What Oh Tonight, (Note: What Oh Tonight was later renamed The Beauty Parlour (among other titles).) he called his off-sider 'Sol'.
 Rene was not particularly struck with the name, and at the last moment took advice from the Princess Theatre's stage manager, Bill Sadler.
-The name 'Mo' (Note: Rene's alter-ego did not become known as 'Mo McCackie' until 1946.) thereafter became his alter-ego.
+The name 'Mo' (Note: Rene's alter-ego did not become 'Mo McCackie' until 1946.) thereafter became his alter-ego.
 'Stiffy and Mo' were an instant success.
 After the Princess Theatre season ended they moved to the Grand Opera House, playing feature parts in the pantomime spectacular The Bunyip, and over the next fifteen years (albeit with an 18-month break) cemented their reputation as one of Australia's greatest larrikin comedy duos.

 On 29 March 1917 at St Stephen's Presbyterian Church, Sydney, Henry van der Sluice married actress Dorothy "Dolly" Davis; it was a tempestuous partnership which soon ended in a separation.

-Nat Phillips' Tabloid Musical Comedy Company (later known as Nat Phillips' Stiffy and Mo Company) toured the Fullers' Australasian vaudeville circuit continuously until mid-July 1925.
-Although only half-way through their season at Adelaide's Majestic Theatre, Roy Rene's contract with Fullers' Theatres was due to expire and he chose not to renew it.
+Nat Phillips's Tabloid Musical Comedy Company (later known as Nat Phillips's Stiffy and Mo Company) toured the Fullers' Australasian vaudeville circuit continuously until mid-July 1925.
+Although only half-way through their season at Adelaide's Majestic Theatre, Rene's contract with Fullers' Theatres was due to expire and he chose not to renew it.
 (Note: The long-held, and often-repeated story that Rene was sacked by Phillips for making vulgar jokes about Adelaide's nude statues, has been identified as a myth by an Australian variety theatre historian, Dr Clay Djubal, and actor Jon Fabian (a longtime friend of Rene's wife and son).
 Citing evidence from research into the Fullers' theatrical operations, from interviews with Sadie Gale and Sam Van der Sluice, and evidence from Rene himself, as well as an analysis of how the story came to be blindly accepted by historians, they demonstrate that the two key factors in disbanding the Phillips/Rene act were the latter's expiring contract, and their need to have a break after ten exhausting years.)
 Phillips remained at the Majestic for another two months, initially as solo comedian before elevating Joe Mullaney from the ensemble to temporarily create 'Stiffy and Joe.'
-Then after briefly trialing 'Oscar the Aussie' and 'Percy the Pom' (with Harry Harry Huley as 'Percy') he eventually settled on Stiffy and 'Erb (Jack Kellaway) in early-1926.
+Then after briefly trialing 'Oscar the Aussie' and 'Percy the Pom' (with Harry Huley as 'Percy') he eventually settled on Stiffy and 'Erb (Jack Kellaway) in early-1926.